Skip to content

 American Lung Association

-Founded more than 120 years ago, the American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy, and research.
+Founded more than 120 years ago, the American Lung Association is the leading organization working to save lives by improving lung disease through education, advocacy, and research.
 They have a section of their website dedicated to disease information about pulmonary alveolar proteinosis, including symptoms and diagnosis, treatment and management, and information for the newly diagnosed.

 Find more resources

-American Lung Association logo for how to find a pulmonologist
+American Lung Association logo, click to learn how to find a pulmonologist

 How to Find a Pulmonologist